Rycoff/Cap/README.md

 ### SSH

-Since I could login to the FTP, I also wanted to try out to see if the same thing with the same credentials on SSH, which worked.
+The recovered credentials were also valid for SSH access, providing a more stable shell on the target.

 <img width="887" height="869" alt="image" src="https://github.com/user-attachments/assets/36ca0f2c-1b0d-4404-afb7-c2e4a61e35f7" />

-## 3. Vulnerability Identification

-## 4. Exploitation
-## 5. Privilege Escalation
+## 3. Privilege Escalation

 To be able to do this step I downloaded linpeas.sh from https://linpeas.org and followd the steps:
 1. `wget https://github.com/carlospolop/PEASS-ng/releases/latest/download/linpeas.sh`